 |Section of the site||Web address|

-Conferences and events usually require a short-lived website that is only needed in the run-up to the event and shortly afterwards.
+Conferences and events for external audiences usually require a short-lived website that is only needed in the run-up to the event and shortly afterwards.

 For large-scale/high-profile events it can sometimes be appropriate to create a top-level site.
 When looking at setting up a conference site you should contact the Digital team team to discuss the best options.